DaveWM/ngx-graphs/README.md

 _Note:_ `ngx-charts` relies heavily on flexbox internally, it will not work in browsers that do not support flexbox.

-## Documentation

-The documentation is available at https://DaveWM.github.io/ngx-graphs/doc

-## Demo

-View all the directives in action at https://DaveWM.github.io/ngx-graphs

-## Dependencies
-* [Angular](https://angular.io) (*requires* Angular 4 or higher, tested with 5.0.3)

 ## Installation
 Install above dependencies via *npm*.